 - from December 10, 1753: Christoph Friedrich von Lattorf

 - from April 4, 1762: Gerhard Alexander Baron von Saß

 After the war, the regiment retained its four battalions and garrisoned the places of Brieg (15 coys) and Namslau (5 coys).

 Service during the War

 At the outbreak of the war, in 1756, the regiment was assuming garrison duties in Silesia.
 Its grenadiers garrisoned Brieg.
-On June 19 1756, it was increased to 4 battalions.
-The 2 new battalions had no grenadier company and garrisoned Brieg and Breslau (present-day Wrocław).
+On June 19, 1756, it was increased to 4 battalions.
+The 2 new battalions had no grenadier company and garrisoned Brieg and the Breslau (present-day Wrocław).
 On July 28, the regiment received orders to prepare itself to relieve regular field infantry regiments in the places they were currently garrisoning.
-Accordingly, 2 bns were sent to Cosel, 1 bn to Brieg and 1 bn remained in Breslau.
+Accordingly, 2 battalions were sent to Cosel, 1 battalion to Brieg and 1 battalion remained in Breslau.

 In April 1758, the third battalion of the regiment was at the siege and recapture of Schweidnitz.
 The fourth battalion then joined the army of Frederick II for the invasion of Moravia and the unsuccessful siege of Olmütz.
 On May 11, it guarded Frederick's headquarters at Schmirsitz.
 From July to November, the first and second battalions took part in the defence of Cosel.

 In October 1760, the first and second battalions of the regiment once more took part in the defence of Cosel.

 N.B.: During the war the grenadiers from the wing grenadier company were put together with the grenadiers of Garrison Regiment VIII, forming the Standing Grenadier Battalion Nr.
 VI (G-VI/G-VIII Plötz) (please refer to this article for the details of the service of the grenadiers during the war).